Monody on the Death of Chatterton: 1794 version

 Coleridge removed the Pindaric ode and replaced it with a Romantic elegy structured by heroic couplets.
 Only 17 lines carry over into the new version.
 The poem begins not with the muse but with Death, but little of the overall structure changes until the end's discussion of Chatterton wandering and inspiration:

 1796 versions

 The 1796 version of "Monody" is similar to the 1794 and reproduces most of the content with the addition of 36 lines appended to the end of the poem.
 The lines deal with Coleridge's involvement in 1794 with Southey and their idea for a Pantisocracy.
 As such, there is a stronger connection between Coleridge's life and Chatterton's.
-After saying goodbye the Chatterton, he states that he must shift the theme to avoid thoughts of suicide:
+After saying goodbye to Chatterton, he states that he must shift the theme to avoid thoughts of suicide:

 There is also an introduction of Chatterton joining Coleridge, Southey, and the Pantisocratic government to live happily together:

 In the final lines, Chatterton is no longer Chatterton but Coleridge's own Romantic identity: